 You can learn more about creating WholesaleX’s user roles from our detailed blog post.
 Don’t forget to check it.

 After that, you need to set the product filter.
 Like the user role, you will find a dropdown option to select from.
-To demonstrate purpose, I choose all products.
+To demonstrate purpose, I chose all products.

 Step 3: Set the Minimum Order Conditions